Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Quantum state routing

 The external systems are likewise quantum harmonic oscillators that each couple to a randomly selected network oscillator with a linear coupling term of the form $H_I=-kq_Sq_i$ where $q_S$ ($q_i$) is the position operator of the external system (network oscillator).
 It is assumed that both the coupling strength $k$ and the system frequency $\omega_S$ can be tuned freely.
 Only one external system may be coupled to each network oscillator as otherwise the systems would be physically close and an indirect transfer over the network would not be necessary.
 For similar reasons a given external system cannot switch the network oscillator it is coupled to, although it can decouple from the network by setting $k=0$.

 We consider the transfer of Gaussian states \cite{ferraro2005gaussian,adesso2014continuous} which are completely determined by their covariance matrix and first moments vector.
 Let $\mathbf{x}^\top=\{q_1,q_2,\ldots,p_1,p_2,\ldots\}$.
 Then the covariance matrix has elements $\sigma(\mathbf{x})_{ij}=\langle\mathbf{x}_i\mathbf{x}_j+\mathbf{x}_j\mathbf{x}_i\rangle/2-\langle\mathbf{x}_i\rangle\langle\mathbf{x}_j\rangle$ whereas the first moments vector is simply $\langle\mathbf{x}\rangle_i=\langle\mathbf{x}_i\rangle$.
 In particular we consider the transfer of squeezed vacuum states $\Ket{r,\varphi}$ with squeezing parameter $r$ and phase $\varphi$, and coherent states $\Ket{\alpha}$ with complex displacement $\alpha$.
 To study the transfer of entanglement, we use as a sender two mode squeezed vacuum states $\Ket{s,\phi}$ with two mode squeezing parameter $s$ and phase $\phi$ while one of the modes of the bipartite system interacts with the network.
-The covariance matrices and vectors of means for all of the above mentioned states are given in Appendix~\ref{app:covariancesandvectors}.
+The covariance matrices and vectors of means for all of the above mentioned states are given in App.~\ref{app:covariancesandvectors}.
 Although these are pure states the marginal states of $\Ket{s,\phi}$ are mixed when $s>0$ because then the state is entangled.
-The initial states for the receiver and the network can in principle be arbitrary, however in numerical simulations they are always the vacuum state $\Ket{0}$ and the ground state of $H$, respectively.
+The initial states for the receiver and the network can in principle be arbitrary.
+In the numerical simulations the receiver is initially in a vacuum state $\Ket{0}$, and the networks is either in a product state of vacuums $\Ket{0}^{\otimes N}$ (Sec.~\ref{sec:erdosrenyi} and \ref{sec:empirical}A) or the ground state of $H$ (Sec.~\ref{sec:empirical}B).